Divišov: Sights

 The main landmark of Divišov is the Church of Saint Bartholomew.
 It was built in the Baroque style in 1744–1746 and has a rich Baroque decoration.

 The synagogue was built at the beginning of the 19th century.
 In 1854–1856, it was rebuilt to the Neoclassical style.
 After the building was used as a warehouse and hairdressing salon during the 20th century, it was returned to Jewish community of Prague in 1995.
 Since 2004, it serves as the Museum of the Life of the Jewish Community of Divišov.

-The Jewish cemetery has an area of 2,921 square meters and 200 tombstones of the Baroque and Neoclassical type have been preserved, the oldest legible from the end of the 18th century.
-It is protected as a national cultural heritage and is gradually renovated.
+The Jewish cemetery has an area of 2,921 sqm.
+About 200 tombstones of the Baroque and Neoclassical type have been preserved, the oldest legible from the end of the 18th century.
+It is protected as a cultural monument and is gradually renovated.

 The Church of Saint Martin is located in Měchnov.
 It is a Romanesque church from the first half of the 13th century.
 The tower was added probably around 1300.
 The church was later modified in the Gothic and Baroque styles, but retained its Romanesque character.

 The Church of Saint Anne is located in Zdebuzeves.
 It was built in 1836, when it replaced an old Gothic church dedicated to Saints Simon and Jude.